 The DJI Mini SE was created as the entry-point to the leading drone manufacturer’s range.
 As such it might leave a few of the latest features out, and the camera’s 2.7K video recording irks some tech heads, but the 720P live video to the phone monitor is crisp and clean, especially now.

-The new DJI Mini SE 2, first shipping in 2023, hasn’t made any significant changes to that success story except an improvement to the radio system which to DJI’s O2 standard, giving it a range of 6.2 miles in the US, or 6000m (3.7m) in UK/EU markets, and improving the bit rate of the live preview.
+The new DJI Mini SE 2, first shipping in 2023, hasn’t made any significant changes to that success story except an improvement to the radio system to DJI’s O2 standard, giving it a range of 6.2 miles in the US, or 6000m (3.7m) in UK/EU markets, and improving the bit rate of the live preview.

 It also shares the same well maintained and easy-to-use software with other DJI drones, making it easy to learn.
 The camera gets a sharp image because it's on a gimbal, which also allows you to remotely tilt it to point down to the water.